Janwillemwynant/CC-e-ADARP/Test_Instances/README.txt

 weight factors
-original travel times (for Uber instances -- need to be multiplied by a factor of 2 to reproduce results) capacities of the charging stations period electricity prices   (price per minute)
+original travel times (for Uber instances -- need to be multiplied by a factor of 2 to reproduce results) capacities of the charging stations period electricity prices   (price per minute) (in the case of heterogeneous recharge rates, these period electricity prices per minute would be station-specific)